GetFrontrunner/frontrunner-sdk/docs/includes/operations/injective/_create_orders.md

 <aside class="warning">
 If a post-only order would match with an existing order, the operation will still return a transaction hash but transaction logs will show failure with <a href="https://api.injective.exchange/#error-codes">error code</a> <code>59</code>.
-The error code can be seen with <a href="https://api.injective.exchange/#account-gettx">GetTx</a> or
+The error code can be seen with the SDK's `get_transaction` operation or
 <a href="https://api.injective.exchange/#account-streameventorderfail">StreamEventOrderFail</a>.
 See <a href="https://testnet.explorer.injective.network/transaction/BAE72A64BE091B323F508F1887FAF4FA94C0EFE9348831C07DBB078CFC71E16A/event-logs/">an example failed transaction's Event Logs in the testnet Explorer</a>
 </aside>